rileyhanus/texedbook/README.md

 # TexEdBook

 ## Overview:
-This is a package that converts any latex project directly into an html-based learning environment which supports interactive digital content.
-All functions and environments native to latex are supported.
-In addition, multi-media content such as videos and live math workspaces (powered by CalcHub) can be implimented directly in the latex code using custom environments provided in this package.
-Therefore, this package is backwards compatible with legacy educational content, and is also capable of supporting html-based interactive content moving forward.
+This is a package that converts any latex project directly into a ready to publish website.
+This allows authors to publish directly readers.
+The resulting website supports interactive digital content.
+Most functions and environments native to latex are supported.
+Any feature that can be embedded in an html page can be implimented directly in the latex code using custom environments provided in this package.
+Therefore, this package is backwards compatible with legacy, latex based, educational content, and is also capable of supporting html-based interactive content moving forward.

 ## Multi-media content:
+When TexEdBook compiles the latex project into an interactive html-based learning environment, the multi-media content is imbedded into the web page and is fully functional.
 Naturally, print and pdf formats do not support many multi-media formats that are desired in a digital learning environment (videos, math workspaces, problem sets and quizzes).
-When this type of content is included in the latex document, the pdf render simply provides a hyperlink to the url used to access the digital content is given.
+When this type of content is included in the latex document, the rendered pdf simply provides a hyperlink to the url used to access the digital content is given.
 This is analogous to a print textbook containing a CD with digital content.
-When TexEdBook compiles the latex project into an interactive html-based learning environment, the multi-media content is imbedded into the web page and is fully functional.

 ## Packages used:
-The input of this package is a latex document.
+The input of this package is a latex document that compiles successfully.
 If the document compiles with errors, these errors may propagate into the html pages generated.
-The package tex4ebook, which uses tex4ht internally, is used to generate a .epub file from the latex document.
-This .epub is essentially a zipped up folder containing an .ncx navigation file and a series of .html files associated with each section. tex4ebook uses an config.cfg file to designate configuration settings which control how certain latex features are converted to latex.
-The default usage of the config.cfg file requires all math content, both displayed and in-line math, to be rendered as svg files and place in the html code.
-The config.cfg file is also where we tell tex4ht how to handle custom environments.
+The package tex4ebook, which uses tex4ht internally, is used to generate an .epub file from the latex document.
+This .epub is essentially a zipped up folder containing an .ncx navigation file and a series of .html files associated with each section. tex4ebook uses the `config.cfg` file to designate configuration settings which control how certain latex features are converted to html.
+The default usage of the `config.cfg` file uses mathjax to render equations.
+The `config.cfg` file is also where we tell tex4ht how to handle custom environments.

-Within make_texedbook.py, ebooklib is used to parse the .epub file and build objects containing all of the content.
+Within `make-texedbook.py`, ebooklib is used to parse the .epub file and build objects containing all of the content.
 Beautiful Soup 4 is used for some html parsing.
 Jinja2 is used for html templating.

 ## Set up texedbook:
 Follow these steps to set up your texedbook project.